chrisArmo/Git-Training-v2/README.md

 ## Deployment

 Deployment can be on any web server or local file system.
+You don't need internet to practice learning Git version control, unless it is necessary to push work up to Github.

 ## How To Contribute